iotaledger/identity.rs/identity-account/README.md

 ## Operations

-Operations can be done by calling their specific funciton on the account, for instance:
+Operations can be done by calling their specific function on the account, for instance:

   ```rust
   account